TatsianaKrav/rsschool-cv/cv.md

 ## Courses

-Frontend Development Coursein ITlogia
+Frontend Development Course in ITlogia
-october 2022 - october 2023
+October 2022 - October 2023

 I made more than 10 projects from landing pages to projects on Angular with backend requests.